sindresorhus/cli-truncate/readme.md

 Type: `boolean`<br>
 Default: `false`

-Add space between the text and the ellipsis.
+Add a space between the text and the ellipsis.

 ```js
 cliTruncate('unicorns', 5, {space: false});